-What does the Connections in Mind Foundation do?
+What does the Connections in Mind Outreach do?

 Connections in Mind Outreach

 helps people flourish

-The Connections in Mind Foundation (CiMF) is a UK-based charity whose mission is to improve educational and well-being outcomes for children, young people and neuro-diverse adults, by partnering with schools, youth projects, individual professionals and other relevant organisations to provide evidence based training and programmes that promote executive function skill development.
+Connections in Mind Outreach (CiM0), formally the Connections in Mind Foundation, is a UK-based CIC whose mission is to improve educational and well-being outcomes for children, young people and neuro-diverse adults, by partnering with schools, youth projects, individual professionals and other relevant organisations to provide evidence based training and programmes that promote executive function skill development.

 Executive functions are a fundamental aspect of brain development, which have a profound impact on our learning and wellbeing.
 Executive function skills affect our ability to plan, organise and execute tasks efficiently.
 They are also involved in how we manage our emotions, self regulation, control and self awareness.
 These are the skills we need to flourish in life.
 Consequently poor executive functioning can negatively impact on academic achievement, emotional wellbeing, interpersonal relationships and job outcomes.

 Every child and adult has a unique spectrum of executive function strengths and weaknesses.
 In addition to this normal variation, and the slow trajectory associated with maturity, students with ADHD, ADD, dyspraxia, dyslexia, autism, Asperger’s and behavioural difficulties, for example, often experience executive function challengesM